BradT615/MyBlocks/README.md

 The schema includes proper relationships:
 - Components are owned by users (via owner_id → auth.users.id)
+- Components can have multiple files (via component_id in component_files)
 - Components can have multiple tags through the component_tags junction table
 - User profiles are linked to authentication system (via id → auth.users.id)